mingwei-li/mingwei-li.github.io/blogs/event-order.md

 ![email-activity](../images/event-order/email-activities.png)

 Events come from different places, different channels, and have different delays.
 They carry different timestamps and values.
 If not processed carefully, this eventually will act against users' will on their privacy settings.
-In the scenario shown below, it will cause the user to have the opposite setting on his/her email preference setting:
+In the scenario shown below, it will cause the user to have the opposite value on his/her email preference setting:

 ![email-activity](../images/event-order/wrong-email-order.png)